 Division of the CMA Exam

 The CMA exam is divided into two sections.
-The first section contains the Multiple Choice Questions, popularly known as MCQ, which contains 100 such questions.
+The first section contains the Multiple-Choice Questions, popularly known as MCQs, which contains 100 such questions.

 Candidates are given three hours to answer these MCQs.
 Each question has four answer options of which they need to select one.

 The advantage here is that there is no negative marking for incorrect answers so it is highly advisable that you answer each and every question, irrespective of whether you are sure of the answer or not as that just increases your probability of getting an answer correct by 25%.

 The next section contains the two Essay Questions.
 You are given thirty minutes each to complete each essay.

 If you do manage to complete the MCQs before three hours, then you can utilize the balance time on the essay question.
 But once you do that, you cannot review those MCQs at the end, so be very sure before you proceed to the next section.

 NOTE: The catch here is that you need to answer at least 50% of the MCQs correctly in order to be eligible to take the essay section.

 In terms of weight attached, the first section is the most important with 75% of contribution to the overall score while the second section has 25% importance.